Jordan Spieth: Rest of 2017

-After finishing in a tie for 13th at the WGC-Bridgestone Invitational, Spieth headed to the final major of the year, the PGA Championship, with the opportunity to become just the sixth man in history, to win the career grand slam.
-However, he would only finish in a tie for 28th; this was his one and only opportunity to be the youngest to complete this feat.
+After finishing in a tie for 13th at the WGC-Bridgestone Invitational, Spieth headed to the final major of the year, the PGA Championship, with the opportunity to become the sixth man in history to win the career grand slam.
+However, he finished in a tie for 28th.

 Spieth finished second in the first FedEx Cup Playoff event at The Northern Trust, losing to world no. 1 Dustin Johnson in a playoff.
 Spieth had been leading by three strokes heading into the final round, and was five shots clear after five holes on Sunday.
 However, his tee shot found the water at the par-3 6th (where he made double bogey) and Johnson pulled level at the 10th.
-A clutch par putt at the 17th meant the two men were level heading to the 72nd and final hole of regular play.
-Spieth appeared to have the advantage after he lagged a 70-foot putt to within a few feet, while Johnson needed to make a 20-footer for par (after pulling his tee shot into the rough) to force a playoff.
+The two men were level heading to the 72nd and final hole of regular play.
+Johnson needed to make a 20-foot putt for par to force a playoff.
 Johnson made the putt, and then on the first playoff hole (also at 18), Johnson carried the lake and wedged to within a few feet.
-Spieth found the fringe on the back of the green, but could not make the birdie he needed, missing out on his fourth win of the year, and in the process, seeing Johnson take his fourth title of the season.
+Spieth found the fringe on the back of the green, but could not make the birdie he needed, missing out on his fourth win of the year.

-Another runner-up finish would follow the next week at the Dell Technologies Championship, finishing three shots behind Justin Thomas, who took his fifth victory of the season.
-Spieth would then finish in a tie for 7th at the BMW Championship.
+Spieth had another runner-up finish the next week at the Dell Technologies Championship, finishing three shots behind Justin Thomas, who took his fifth victory of the season.
+Spieth then finished in a tie for 7th at the BMW Championship.

 Spieth headed into the season-ending Tour Championship at East Lake knowing victory would guarantee him his second FedEx Cup title in three years.
 He would finish for the second consecutive week in a tie for 7th, which proved not to be enough as Justin Thomas finished second to Xander Schauffele to take the season-long title and the $10m prize, as well as the 2017 PGA Tour Player of the Year.
 Spieth did take the Vardon Trophy and Byron Nelson Award for the second time in his career for leading the tour in scoring average.

 A third Presidents Cup victory would follow, as Spieth was part of the United States team which comfortably defended their title.
 Following a near two-month break, Spieth headed to Australia looking for a third Australian Open title in four years.
-He finished in 8th place after a final round of 67 (his best round of the tournament).
+He finished in 8th place after a final round of 67.